 Round vs. Aero Surfboard Car Racks

 Supposedly aero racks are quieter when you’re driving.
-In my experience, quieter is a relative term when it comes to racks.
+In our experience, quieter is a relative term when it comes to racks.
 But, they’re also more aerodynamic and fuel-efficient.
 Though, exactly how fuel-efficient isn’t entirely clear either, but anything helps if you’re going to be driving with them on your car full-time.

 Overhang vs. Flush Surf Racks

 Some racks end at the spot where they attach to the base.
 These are flush racks.
 Others, called overhang racks, continue past that base for a few inches.
-If you’re going to be strapping things to your racks I recommend getting racks that overhang.
+If you’re going to be strapping things to your racks we recommend getting racks that overhang.

 When racks overhang, you can attach the tie-down to the outside of the tower and prevent your board or load from sliding around the middle.
 If you wrap both sides of the tie-down to the outside, your strap won’t slide around as you drive.

 Ok, now that you have a rack system, it’s time to look at rack pads.

 Do I Need Rack Pads to Transport my Surfboard?

 If you don’t have a special attachment and are just putting a board straight onto the crossbar, you should have some sort of pad.
 There are plenty of options, and it doesn’t have to be super fancy.
 But, you’ll want something to stop your board from being pushed into a hard, narrow rack and something that will stop wax from getting everywhere.
 Some sort of rack pad will help with this.

 Dakine’s Aero Rack Pads are insanely durable, reliable, and for a product that will last you years if not decades, pretty cost effective.

 Despite all the hoopla over roof racks, they aren’t the best for everybody, for reasons previously stated.
 Different strokes for different folks, and different surfboard transport solutions for different vehicles.